i2git/ifip2025/index.md

-# Colloquium on Principles of Verification: Cycling the Probabilistic Landscape
+# Annual Meeting of IFIP Working Group 2.2
+# RWTH Aachen University, Aachen, Germany

 On the occasion of Joost-Pieter Katoen's 60th birthday in October 2024, there will be a special colloqium to celebrate his achievements and personal engagement.